littleplato/nieves-observer/README.md

 ## Astronomy

-The algorithms dealing with astronomical and astrometrical calculations are built using the `astroplan` and `astropy` libraries.
+The algorithms dealing with astronomical and astrometrical calculations are built using the astroplan and Astropy libraries.

-E.g., the altitude and airmass plots are generated using a modified snippet from `astroplan`'s source code.
+E.g., the altitude and airmass plots are generated using a modified snippet from astroplan's source code.

 ```shell
 from astropy.time import Time